vvhien17/traning-batch-1-0804/README.md

 2. FE: NextJS

 ### HOW TO USE:
-1. FrontEnd: Reading readme.md in folder tms-backend
+1. Front-End: Reading readme.md in folder tms-frontend
-2. BackEnd: Reading readme.md in folder tms-frontend
+2. Back-End: Reading readme.md in folder tms-backend